History of cinema of China: Film themes and content

-Rural mobile projectionist teams and urban movie theaters were generally managed through the PRC's cultural bureaucracy.
-Trade Unions and PLA propaganda departments also operated film exhibition networks.

 In 1950s China, a common view of film was that it served as "socialist distance horizon education".
 For example, films promoted rural collectivization.
 Cinema also sought to develop the proletarian class consciousness of rural workers, encouraging the industrialization and militarization of their labor.
 Film projection teams operating in rural China were asked to incorporate lantern slides into their work to introduce national policies and political campaigns.

+Between 1949 and 1957, China imported more than 1,300 films, two-thirds of them from the Soviet Union.

-In the 17 years between the founding of the People's Republic of China and the Cultural Revolution, 603 feature films and 8,342 reels of documentaries and newsreels were produced, sponsored mostly as Communist propaganda by the government.
+In the 17 years between the founding of the People's Republic of China and the Cultural Revolution, 603 feature films and 8,342 reels of documentaries and newsreels were produced, sponsored mostly as CCP propaganda by the government, according to the state-run China Internet Information Center.
 For example, in Guerrilla on the Railroad (铁道游击队), dated 1956, the Chinese Communist Party was depicted as the primary resistance force against the Second Sino-Japanese War.
 Chinese filmmakers were sent to Moscow to study the Soviet socialist realism style of filmmaking.
 The Beijing Film Academy was established in 1950 and officially opened in 1956.
 One important film of this era is This Life of Mine (1950), directed by Shi Hu, which follows an old beggar reflecting on his past life as a policeman working for the various regimes since 1911.
 The first widescreen Chinese film was produced in 1960.
 Animated films using a variety of folk arts, such as papercuts, shadow plays, puppetry, and traditional paintings, also were very popular for entertaining and educating children.
 The most famous of these, the classic Havoc in Heaven (two parts, 1961, 4), was made by Wan Laiming of the Wan Brothers and won the Outstanding Film award at the London International Film Festival.

 Films such as The White-Haired Girl and Serf were part of a genre of redemptive melodramas, which sought to encourage audiences to "speak bitterness".

 After the United Kingdom and the PRC established diplomatic relations, cultural exchanges between the two countries gradually resumed, including British moves being made available in China.